 As such, LNG production capacity will expand significantly as several new production facilities are now under construction and due on stream in the next few years.
-Generally, every additional one million ton of LNG productive capacity creates demand for up to two standard modern LNG tankers.
+Generally, every additional one million ton of LNG productive capacity creates demand for up to two standard modern LNG carriers.

 In the last decade, more countries entered the LNG export market.
-In December 2019, there were 20 producers and exporters of LNG compared with just 15 in 2007.
-As a result, world trade in LNG has risen from 165.3 million tons in 2007 to an estimated 349 million tons in 2019.
+In December 2020, there were 20 producers and exporters of LNG compared with just 17 in 2009.
+As a result, world trade in LNG has risen from 177.2 million tons in 2009 to an estimated 357.3 million tons in 2020.

-LNG Exports: 2007-20191 (Million Tons)
+LNG Exports: 2009-20201 (Million Tons)